-The main drawback to the GreenPan Prime is that its lid is sold separately.
-Additionally, though it is advertised as 'Metal Utensil Safe,' we could scratch it when using a metal spatula.
+The main drawback to the GreenPan Prime is that the lid is sold separately.
+Additionally, despite being advertised as 'Metal Utensil Safe,' we could scratch it when using a metal spatula.
 Still, this is an excellent pan for cooks who wish to add beautiful grill marks to their creations without the upkeep of cast iron or the durability and potential health-related issues of lower-quality nonstick coatings.

 While the Le Creuset Square Skillet was easier to clean than some other cast irons, it should be noted that generally, cast irons will be more tedious to clean than their nonstick counterparts.
 Also, while our testing didn't show any wear to the enamel coating from our steel spatulas, chipping is possible with metal tools.
 If you are looking for a cast iron grill pan, this eye-catching model looks as good as it cooks.

 The Lodge Pre-Seasoned Grill Pan is another great choice for those in the market for a cast iron grill pan.
-It heats evenly and quickly, placing a fine sear on everything we tested in it.
-Like the other cast irons, it is oven-safe and can withstand the use of metal utensils without damage.
+It heats evenly and quickly, creating a fine sear on everything we tested.
+Like the other cast irons, it is oven-safe and can withstand metal utensils without damage.
 It's also the most inexpensive pan we had the pleasure of testing.

 Because of its large cooking surface and aesthetic design, the Nutrichef Cast Iron Reversible Grill Plate is a wonderful choice for cooks with a few more mouths to feed.
 Thinner and lighter than the Lodge Reversible Griddle, the Nutrichef plate was the one we reached for to produce stacks of pancakes and big breakfasts quickly.
 The grill pan produced beautiful sear marks, and our testers loved the flat griddle for all the extra room.